JuantheAntonio/finding_dormy/README.md

   Next in line:
 1. separate student and landlord accounts
+2. connect signup.html to server.js
+3. listings part
-2. create a new button for landlords to apply
+4. create a new button for landlords to apply
-3. create a copy of mainweb for logged in
+5. create a copy of mainweb for logged in
-4. create a profile page
+6. create a profile page
-5.
+7.
-6. create the find roommate forum
+8. create the find roommate forum